AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 In some cases you might need a custom chart reaction on some user's actions which cannot be simple set using the methods described above.
 That's where listeners may help.

 You can add a listener to any chart element, forcing it to react in some way.
-For example, you can make the chart body to listen to clicks and add a random point on each click; or you can tell the chart to listen to selects to uncolor all other elements when one is selected and color them back when the item gets unselected.
+For example, you can make the chart body to listen to clicks and add a random point on each click; or you can tell the chart to listen to selects and uncolor all other elements when one is selected and color them back when the item gets unselected.
 It's possible to set some other custom interactivity using event listeners.

 You can find more about listeners [here](../Common_Settings/Event_Listeners).